wikimedia/operations-puppet/modules/systemtap/README.md

 development server to check if the basic SystemTap functionalities are working
 fine: `stap -e 'probe oneshot { println("hello world") }'`.

-Production machines can be configured to run SystemTap probes by including systemtap::runtime.

 # See also #
 https://wikitech.wikimedia.org/wiki/SystemTap